 - Weeds and pests: Take note of any weeds or pests in your lawn to determine what products you need to use to treat them.

-Spring Lawn Care Steps
+Steps to a Successful Spring Lawn Care Plan

 Raking